Block-Logic/bl-rails-template/README.md

 ## Configuration and installation

+### Tailwind

+In order to use Tailwind make sure to run `bundle exec rails assets:precompile`.
+For development environment use `./bin/dev` instead of `rails s` for running server.
+It runs both puma and tailwind that detects changes to css.

 ### Credentials

 See Keybase for master.key for this project.
 To generate credentials, run:
-  - in atom, use `EDITOR="atom --wait" rails credentials:edit`
-  - in vim use `EDITOR=vim rails credentials:edit`
+  - in vim use `EDITOR=editor_of_your_choice rails credentials:edit`
 Enter your keys, save and exit.
 See config/credentials.example.yml for examples.

 Set up locking strategy during configuration (https://github.com/plataformatec/devise/wiki/How-To:-Add-:lockable-to-Users).